On the Brownian separable permuton: Definitions

-If $U_1, \ldots, U_k$ are independent uniform random variables in $[0,1]$, then they are almost surely leaves of $g$ thanks to \ref{crtasleaf}, hence $g$-comparable.
+Going back to the example of \cref{BP_fig:eandf}, we see that $\tau^\pm(e,S,t_1,\ldots t_4)$ is the tree , whose associated permutation is indeed $(3214)$.

-We recall that the signed Brownian excursion $(e,S)$ is built by taking $e$ to be a normalized Brownian excursion, and $S$ an independent i.i.d. sequence in $\{\oplus,\ominus\}$, where $\Prob(S_1=\oplus)=p$.
+If $U_1, \ldots, U_k$ are independent uniform random variables in $[0,1]$, then they are almost surely pairwise $g$-comparable.
+We recall that the signed Brownian excursion $(e,S)$ is built by taking $e$ to be a normalized Brownian excursion, and $S$ an independent i.i.d. sequence of signs of bias $p$.
 Then a consequence of \cite[Theorem 2.11]{legall2005} is that the tree $\tau^\pm(e,S,U_{(1)},\ldots U_{(k)})$ is a uniform binary tree with $k$ leaves, independently decorated with i.i.d. signs of bias $p$.
-From \cref{prob:bassino1} and \cref{obs:permPerm} follows a new characterization of $\mu^p$, which we use in this paper. \begin{proposition} The permuton $\mu^p$ is determined by the relations
+From \cref{BP_prob:bassino1} and \cref{BP_obs:permPerm} follows a new characterization of $\mu^p$, which we use in this paper. \begin{proposition} The permuton $\mu^p$ is determined by the relations

 \end{proposition} \begin{remark} This connection with the Brownian excursion was present in \cite{main} for $p=1/2$.
 The main result of that paper actually goes further: the conditional distribution of the l.h.s. given $\mu^{1/2}$ equals (in distribution) the conditional distribution of the r.h.s given $(e,S)$, jointly for all $k$ (see \cite[thm.
 1.6]{main} and its proof).
 This indeed strongly hinted at the existence of a direct construction of $\mu^{1/2}$ from $(e,S)$, made explicit in the present paper. \end{remark}